-?
-Coal: Coal is still the most abundant fossil fuel on the planet, with worldwide reserves estimated to be more than 1 trillion tons.
+- Coal: Coal is still the most abundant fossil fuel on the planet, with worldwide reserves estimated to be more than 1 trillion tons.
 Yet, due to worries about its contribution to climate change, coal's place in the global energy mix is shrinking.
-According to the International Energy Agency (IEA), worldwide coal demand is predicted to level and then drop during the next five years (IEA, 2020)).

-?
-Oil: Oil is the most utilized fossil fuel on the planet, with global demand exceeding 99 million barrels per day in 2019.
+According to the International Energy Agency (IEA), worldwide coal demand is predicted to level and then drop during the next five years (IEA, 2020)). - Oil: Oil is the most utilized fossil fuel on the planet, with global demand exceeding 99 million barrels per

+- day in 2019.
 Despite the rise of renewable energy, oil remains a critical source of energy for transportation, heating, and industrial activities.

-Concerns about climate change and the instability of oil prices, on the other hand, have prompted growing efforts to convert to alternate energy sources (IEA, 2020).

-?
-Natural Gas: Natural gas is the fastest-growing fossil fuel, with demand expected to expand at a 1.6% annual rate through 2040.
+Concerns about climate change and the instability of oil prices, on the other hand, have prompted growing efforts to convert to alternate energy sources (IEA, 2020). - Natural Gas: Natural gas is the fastest-growing fossil fuel, with demand expected to expand at a 1.6% annual rate through 2040.
 Natural gas is a cleanerburning fuel than coal or oil and is frequently utilized as a transition fuel to renewable energy.
-Concerns regarding methane emissions from natural gas production and transportation, on the other hand, have sparked worries about its environmental impact (IEA, 2020).

-?
-Lithium: Lithium is a crucial mineral used in the creation of batteries for electric vehicles and renewable energy storage systems.
+Concerns regarding methane emissions from natural gas production and transportation, on the other hand, have sparked worries about its environmental impact (IEA, 2020). - Lithium: Lithium is a crucial mineral used in the creation of batteries for electric vehicles and renewable energy storage systems.
 As the globe transforms to a low-carbon economy, global demand for lithium is expected to high.
-Yet, lithium manufacturing has been linked to environmental consequences such as water contamination and habitat destruction.
-(IEA, 2019).

-?
-Cobalt: Cobalt is another important mineral that is utilized in the manufacture of batteries for electric vehicles and renewable energy storage systems.
-Almost 70% of the world's cobalt comes from DRC, where human rights violations and environmental problems have created ethical issues regarding its production (IEA, 2019).
+Yet, lithium manufacturing has been linked to environmental consequences such water contamination and habitat destruction.
+(IEA, 2019). - Cobalt: Cobalt is another important mineral that is utilized in the manufacture of batteries for electric vehicles and renewable energy storage systems.
+Almost 70% of the world's cobalt comes from DRC, where human rights violations and environmental problems have created ethical issues regarding its production (IEA, 2019). - Rare Earth Elements (REEs): REEs are a category of minerals that are vital for the creation of high-tech items such as cellphones, wind turbines, and electric vehicles.
+China now controls the majority of the worldwide supply of REEs, raising worries about supply chain security and escalating geopolitical tensions (US Geological Survey, 2021).

+Figure 1: Countries Producing Selected Minerals and Fossil Fuels reducing greenhouse gas emissions and combating climate change (Gopalakrishnan, 2021).
+But, rising demand for battery minerals, particularly cobalt, a vital component of electric vehicle batteries, has resulted in an increase in demand (The Economist, 2019)

+Cobalt demand is increasing as the globe strives for a "greener" economy, with Electric vehicles (EVs) replacing traditional gasoline/diesel vehicles, solar and wind energy being stored in massive batteries, and the manufacture of smartphones and laptop computers.
+EVs are regarded as a promising means of

+Figure 2: Minerals used in Selected Energy Technologies

+Figure 3: Committed Mine Production and Primary Demand for Selected Minerals in the Sustainable Development Scenario

-?
-Rare Earth Elements (REEs): REEs are a category of minerals that are vital for the creation of high-tech 93 items such as cellphones, wind turbines, and electric vehicles.
-China now controls the majority of the worldwide 94 supply of REEs, raising worries about supply chain security and escalating geopolitical tensions (US Geological 95 96 Survey, 2021).
-Cobalt demand is increasing as the globe strives for a "greener" economy, with Electric vehicles 97 (EVs) replacing traditional gasoline/diesel vehicles, solar and wind energy being stored in massive batteries, and 98 the manufacture of smartphones and laptop computers.
-EVs are regarded as a promising means of reducing 99 greenhouse gas emissions and combating climate change (Gopalakrishnan, 2021).
-But, rising demand for battery minerals, particularly cobalt, a vital component of electric vehicle batteries, has resulted in an increase in demand 100 (The Economist, 2019) According to the International Energy Agency's (IEA) research, "The Role of Key Minerals 101 in Clean Energy Transitions," demand for minerals such as lithium, cobalt, and rare earth elements (REEs) is 102 likely to rise dramatically as the world transitions to a lowcarbon economy.
-According to the paper, demand for 103 lithium and cobalt might increase by 40 and 25 times, respectively, by 2040 to fulfill the needs of electric vehicle 104 and renewable energy storage system production (IEA, 2019).
-Similarly, demand for REEs is expected to climb 105 by more than 300% by 2040, owing to the increased use of high-tech items such as smartphones, wind turbines, mining procedures in order to avoid ethical and environmental concerns related with their manufacturing.
-110
+According to the International Energy Agency's (IEA) research, "The Role of Key Minerals in Clean Energy Transitions," demand for minerals such as lithium, cobalt, and rare earth elements (REEs) is likely to rise dramatically as the world transitions to a low-carbon economy.
+According to the paper, demand for lithium and cobalt might increase by 40 and 25 times, respectively, by 2040 to fulfill the needs of electric vehicle and renewable energy storage system production (IEA, 2019).
+Similarly, demand for REEs is expected to climb by more than 300% by 2040, owing to the increased use of high-tech items such as smartphones, wind turbines, and electric vehicles.